Liquefied natural gas: High-power, high-torque engines

-High horsepower engines in the oil drilling, mining, locomotive, and marine fields have been or are being developed.
-Paul Blomerus has written a paper concluding as much as 40 million tonnes per annum of LNG (approximately 26.1 billion gallons/year or 71 million gallons/day) could be required just to meet the global needs of the high-horsepower engines by 2025 to 2030.
+High-power engines in the oil drilling, mining, locomotive, and marine fields have been or are being developed.
+Paul Blomerus has written a paper concluding as much as 40 million tonnes per annum of LNG (approximately 26.1 billion gallons/year or 71 million gallons/day) could be required just to meet the global needs of such high-power engines by 2025 to 2030.

-As of the end of 1st quarter 2015, Prometheus Energy Group Inc claimed to have delivered over 100 million gallons of LNG within the previous four years to the industrial market, and is continuing to add new customers.
+As of the end of first quarter of 2015, Prometheus Energy Group Inc claimed to have delivered over 100 million gallons of LNG to the industrial market within the previous four years and is continuing to add new customers.

 Use of LNG in maritime applications

 LNG bunkering has been established in some ports via truck-to-ship fueling.
 This type of LNG fueling is straightforward to implement, assuming a supply of LNG is available.

 Feeder and short-sea shipping company Unifeeder has been operating the world's first LNG powered container vessel, the Wes Amelie, since late 2017, transiting between the port of Rotterdam and the Baltics on a weekly schedule.

 Container shipping company Maersk Group has decided to introduce LNG-powered container ships.
-The DEME Group has contracted Wärtsilä to power its new generation ‘Antigoon’ class dredger with dual fuel (DF) engines.
+The DEME Group has contracted Wärtsilä to power its new generation 'Antigoon' class dredger with dual fuel (DF) engines.
 Crowley Maritime of Jacksonville, Florida, launched two LNG-powered ConRo ships, the Coquí and Taino, in 2018 and 2019, respectively.